adoundakov/Glassdoor/README.md

 [easyHire live!](http://easy-hire.me)

-easyHire is a full-stack web application inspired by [Glassdoor](www.glassdoor.com).
+easyHire is a full-stack web application designed to find you the perfect job.
 It is implemented with a Ruby on Rails backend, a PostreSQL database, and a React.js frontend implementing the Redux design pattern.

 ![landing page](docs/screenshots/landingpage.png)